 Oh Well!!
 Look at that!
 The Ms. Fry Magical 37% appears when both lines cross!
 So yeah, that might the optimal solution for the expected value of an infinity of trials… But in our life we only have one shot.
 Ms. Fry’s model guarantees a bit more of 60% chance to find a partner but if you lower that probability to 40% the quality of the partner you might find increases considerably.
 So again, it is up to us Ms. Fry how much risk we take, no up to your model.

-But that is the plot considering you will have exactly 20 candidates to choose among which, as I have already mentioned, is one of Ms. Fry’s completely unrealistic assumptions.
-If we instead assume we will have on average 5 serious candidates in our lives then turns out that this more realistic simulation moves the “optimal” threshold to a higher 50%.
+But that is the plot considering you will have exactly 20 candidates and as I have already mentioned this is a completely unrealistic assumption.
+If we instead assume we will have on average five serious candidates in our lives then turns out that this more realistic simulation moves the “optimal” threshold to a higher 50%.

 Well, I have been a bit tough on Ms. Fry, she is probably a really nice girl and everything and it doesn’t make happy to be vehemently critical about her and her talk.
 In fact I believe that TED is truly at fault here, but if we allow Science to become a 100% show business with disregard of the scientific truth we all just better become clowns and join televangelists in their ways… Oh!
 I miss Carl Sagan.
 Anyway, when it comes to love, let’s forget Ms. Fry and let’s remember Blaise Pascal.

 - THE MATHEMATICS OF LOVE A Talk with John Gottman (edge.org)

 - eHarmony – Data Science of Love (youtube.com)

 - How to find that perfect husband in college (redandblack.com)

 - Looking For Mr. Right?
 12 Ways To Find Him (huffingtonpost.com)